Nonketotic hyperglycinemia

 Kearns-Sayre syndrome.
 Kearns-Sayre syndrome in children may appear as T2 hyperintensities of the basal ganglia and brainstem (158).

 Mitochondrial encephalopathy with lactic acidosis and stroke-like episodes (MELAS).
-MELAS causes metabolic ischemia and infarcts within subcortical white matter that do not correspond to vascular territories (158).
+MELAS causes metabolic ischemia and infarcts within the subcortical white matter that do not correspond to vascular territories (158).

 Pyridoxine deficiency.
 Pyridoxine deficiency should be suspected in infants with epilepsy and frontal or occipital white matter lesions (82).